willaguiar/DSW-collaborative-project/Figures_outline.md

 In this figure we aim to show that:
 - Offshore waters have lower salinity than shelf waters [a,b,c,d] and hence changes in the cross-slope transport could cause the continental shelf to freshen
-- The 5m simulations have a southward shift in the direction of the Ekman transport, hence incerasing the cross-slope mass transport and possibly bringing more freshwater top the shelf
+- The 5m simulations have a southward shift in the direction of the Ekman transport, hence increasing the cross-slope mass transport and possibly bringing more freshwater top the shelf
 ![V7_1_Figure_3](https://github.com/user-attachments/assets/b975a5da-c95e-4347-a76f-2d2762f544ff)

-Notice that this figure shows only the transport in the upper 5.1 m, but the shift in integrated Ekman ransport goes until the end of the (possible ~20 m) Ekman layer depth.
+Notice that this figure shows only the transport in the upper 5.1 m, but the shift in integrated Ekman transport goes until the end of the (possible ~20 m) Ekman layer depth.
 I will cite a Supplementary figure S2 here, that shows a similar plot but integrated up to 30 m depth

 ## Figure 6
-In the figure below I show that distributing the winds over the top 5m, even in 1m vertical resolution, yields a simuliar Ekman Transport, freshening of the shelf and DSW decrease.
+In the figure below I show that applying the winds over the top 5m, even when using a 1m vertical resolution, yields a similiar soutthward shift in Ekman Transport [g], freshening of the shelf [e,f,h]and DSW decrease [a-d].
+Hence, the shift in Ekman transport likely causes the freshening of the shelf.
 ![V9_Figure_6_2](https://github.com/user-attachments/assets/f400ed51-f501-4d5a-b594-361104e983db)

 # Supplementary material figures

 ## Figure S1
-To show that salimity resoting conditions dont alter DSW formation
+To show that salinity resoting conditions dont alter DSW formation
 ![V7_Figure_S1](https://github.com/user-attachments/assets/76bed3c1-02b5-434a-9bfd-54464eb45b84)

 ## Figure S2